Rose Winter Protection

 Rose Cone - If a styrofoam rose cone is used, prune the bushes as needed to allow the cones to be place over the plants.
 You can do this as you perform the pruning mentioned above.
 Then, mound 6-8 inches of soil up around the base of each plant since the cone alone won't provide adequate winter protection.
 Finally, place a cone over each rose, securing it with heavy objects.
 Make small holes or slits in the top of the cone to provide ventilation.

-Climbing RosesWinter protection for climbing roses is important, since most bloom on the previous year's growth.
 One method of protection is to attach a sturdy pole to a fence or trellis.
-Push the pole into the soil near the rose’s crown so that it’s secure and make sure it stands taller the climbers branches.
+Push the pole into the soil near the rose’s crown so that it’s secure and make sure it stands taller than any of the rose's branches.
 Untie the canes from the fence or trellis they climb and retie them securely to the pole.
 Wrap the canes in burlap and stuff the whole thing full of straw or leaves.
 This will provide extra buffering against temperature extremes and protect the stems from drying winter winds.
 Again, protect the base of the plant by creating a mound with soil.

 Search Our Archive